AI Statistics for Non-Majors

 Section 6: LLM Applications, System Integration, and Future Outlook

-NLP addresses what problems and how it began
+What problems NLP addresses and how it began

 How statistical language models (n-gram LM) emerged